Comparator Circuits over Finite Bounded Posets: Introduction

-Completeness for the class $\P$ for a problem, is usually considered to be an evidence that it is hard to design an efficient parallel algorithm for the problem.
+Completeness for the class $\P$ for a problem is usually considered to be evidence that it is hard to design an efficient parallel algorithm for the problem.
 However, there are many computational problems in the class $\P$, which are not known to be $\P$-complete, yet designing efficient parallel algorithms for them has remained elusive.
 Some of the classical examples of such problems include lex-least maximal matching problem and stable marriage problem \cite{MayrS92}.

-Attempting to capture the exact bottleneck of computation in these problems using a variant of Boolean circuit model, Mayr and Subramanian \cite{MayrS92} (see also \cite{Cook12}) studied the comparator circuit model.
+Attempting to capture the exact complexity of computation in these problems using a variant of Boolean circuit model, Mayr and Subramanian \cite{MayrS92} (see also \cite{Cook12}) studied the comparator circuit model.
 A comparator circuit is a sorting network working over the values 0 and 1.
-A comparator gate has 2 inputs and 2 outputs.
+A comparator gate has two inputs and two outputs.
 The first output is the AND of the two inputs and the second output is the OR of the two inputs.
 A comparator circuit is a circuit that has only comparator gates.
 In particular, fan-out gates are not allowed.
-We can assume wlog that NOT gates are used only at the input level.
+Without loss of generality, we can assume that NOT gates are used only at the input level.
 A graphical representation of a comparator circuit is shown in Figure~\ref{fig:comparator}.
 In this representation, we draw a set of parallel \emph{lines}.
 Each line carries a logical value which is updated by gates incident on that line.
-Each gate is represented by a directed arrow from one line (Say $i$) to another (Say $j$) and the gate updates the values of lines as follows.
-The value of line $i$ ($j$) is set to the OR (resp.
-AND) of values previously on lines $i$ and $j$.
+Each gate is represented by a directed arrow from one line (say $i$) to another (say $j$) and the gate updates the values of lines as follows.
+The value of line $i$ ($j$) is set to the AND (resp.
+OR) of values previously on lines $i$ and $j$.
 The gates are evaluated from left to right.
 The output of the circuit is the final value of a line designated as the output line.
-We define the model formally in section~\ref{sec:prelims}.
+We define the model formally in Section~\ref{sec:prelims}.

 In order to study the complexity theoretic significance of comparator circuits, the corresponding circuit value problem was explored in \cite{MayrS92}.
 That is, given a comparator circuit and an input, test if the output wire carries a 1 or not.
 The class \CC\ is defined in \cite{MayrS92} as the class of languages that are logspace many-one reducible to the comparator circuit value problem.
 They also observed that the class \CC\ is contained in \P. Feder's algorithm (described in \cite{Subr90}) for directed reachability proves that the class \CC\ contains \NL\ as a subclass.
 These are the best containments currently known about the complexity class \CC.